HanHsunShih/Coding3FinalProject/README.md

 ```
 This code snippet was written by Jasper, aime to combine input image and target image together

-### randomly split combined image into train/ val folder
+### Randomly split combined image into train/ val folder
-80% of data goes to train folder, 20% goes to val folder
+80% of data goes to train_folder, 20% goes to val_folder

 ```python
 import os